 What We Do:

-Quite simply, we reduce waste and save lives, one bar of soap at a time.
-We receive partially-used and discarded soap from hotels, recycling it into millions of new bars, and then we distribute the new soap to people who lack access to it around the world.
+Quite simply, we work to improve global health in a measurable and sustainable way, one bar of soap at a time.
+Our partner, Clean The World, receives partially-used and discarded soap from hotels, recycles it into millions of new bars, and then Global Soap strategically distributes the new soap to people who lack access to it around the world.
 We have three focus areas for our soap: Soap in Schools Initiative, Emergency Relief, and WASH Programs.
-To-date, we’ve distributed new soap through relief efforts and hygiene education programs in 32 countries on four continents.
+To-date, we’ve distributed new soap through relief efforts and hygiene education programs serving millions of people around the world.

 To maximize our impact in-country, we partner with leading global health organizations like the Centers for Disease Control (CDC), CARE, and Partners in Health, to identify and reach people who do not have access to soap, or people who lack an understanding of how and why to use it.
 We focus on short-term relief efforts (refugees and disaster victims) as well as long-term WASH programs for people living in extreme poverty.